Q&A - Raising a Charter Issue in Traffic Court

 And while I acknowledge your advice about consulting a lawyer on the Constitutional matter, I will try to exhaust other remedies before I turn to that (I am just as capable of filling out a form as a para-legal and it would cost me a lot less to do so).
 I see that most of the people that availed themselves of this remedy did so through self-representation, so it should be a relatively simple process.

-That being said, one would think that the government would make information on such Charter challenges freely available, especially information on the kinds and style of form one needs to fill out and where to send it.
+That being said, one would think that the government would make information on such Charter issues freely available, especially information on the kinds and style of form one needs to fill out and where to send it.
 They offer this service for all other civil (including family) and criminal matters.

 Anyway, any further info you may find would be much appreciated.